Find a resource

-The Is It Dementia website was taken offline in June 2018.
+The Is It Dementia website was decommissioned in June 2018.

 The website kateswaffer.com is committed to meaningful dialogue with a wide range of stakeholders about the critical issues impacting a person living with a diagnosis of dementia and their loved ones.

 University of Wollongong Alumni Social Impact Award, 2016

 A joint collaboration between Dementia Australia NT, University of Western Australia and National Ageing Research Institute, written by Gail Marsh, Marilyn Inglis, Kate Smith and Dina LoGiudice.

 This guide was prepared by Dementia Australia for LGBTI people living with dementia, their families, friends and care partners.

 Choosing an Ageing and Aged Care Service that is LGBTI Inclusive (for consumers)